InsaLan/langate3000/README.md

 # insalan.fr infrastructure

-This repository is here to hold all insalan.fr infrastructure.
+This repository is here to hold the langate infrastructure.
+It is composed of the frontend, the backend, and the nginx server.

 # Contributing